It’s a Date!

 How They Can Spark Marketing Genius

-Long before digital marketing, PR pros and more traditional marketers were already using national and international observances to promote their brands to newspapers, magazines and television outlets.
+Long before digital marketing, PR pros were already using national days and international observances to promote their brands.
 Here’s why: It’s an easy angle to pitch to hungry journalists, and they can help spark some great story ideas.

-National Day Calendar boasts that more than 20,000 media outlets—from Fox and Friends to Ellen—source their news stories from its calendar.
-And if you can get ahead of them and pitch your story with the right angle, they don’t even need to bother visiting the calendar themselves.
+National Day Calendar boasts that 20,000+ media outlets—from Fox and Friends to Ellen—source their news stories from them.
+If you can get ahead and pitch your story with the right angle, they don’t even need to bother visiting the calendar.

 Your brand doesn’t need to create its own day (although that can be done, as stated earlier).
 You can “newsjack” a day (or two…or a dozen throughout the year) more easily.